 Contracts for services of a trade-related activity, to accomplish routine, continuing, and necessary functions, even though a specific license is required to engage in the activity.
 Examples are repair and/or maintenance of all types of equipment or structures.

-70.015 SCREENING AND SELECTION POLICY FOR PERSONAL SERVICES CONTRACTS
+70.015 SCREENING AND SELECTION POLICY FOR PERSONAL SERVICES CONTRACTS OTHER THAN ARCHITECTS, ENGINEERS, LAND SURVEYORS, PHOTOGRAMMETRISTS, TRANSPORTATION PLANNERS, OR RELATED SERVICES

 It is the City's policy to select as expeditiously as possible the best qualified consultant available, consistent with financial considerations.
 The selection procedures in this section shall be used to select the personal services contractors, except where ORS 279C.110 requires a different procedure.
 The selections procedures do not apply to the appointment or hiring of City officials and employees, to employment or services contracts with City officials and employees (except if providing services outside the scope of employment or official duties), or to collective bargaining agreements.